Louis Tomlinson Arrest: 1D Star’s Shaky History With The Paparazzi And The Law

 — chriswalkerbourne17 (@chrisbourne2016) March 4, 2017

-Tomlinson’s girlfriend, Eleanor Calder, who was traveling with the star from Charlotte, North Carolina, was also rumored to have been involved in a separate melee with fans who told the Sun that they had simply been trying to catch a glimpse of the singer at the worst possible time.
+Tomlinson’s girlfriend, Eleanor Calder, who was travelling with the star from Charlotte, North Carolina, was also rumored to have been involved in a separate melee with fans who told The Sun that they had simply been trying to catch a glimpse of the singer at the worst possible time.

 A spokesperson for Tomlinson confirmed with the Daily Mail that his client had been released on his own recognizance sometime on Saturday.